CityHallin/valheim/README.md

 <br />
 <img src="./readme-files/gh1.png" width="500px">

-3. Once downloaded, unzip this folder and find the mod.zip.
+3. Once downloaded, unzip this folder and find the client folder.
-4. The content of the mod.zip folder should have the following items
+4. The content of the client folder should have the following items
     - BepInEx Folder
     - doorstop_libs folder
     - unstripped_corlib folder